oyabun/reverse-interview/README.md

 - What's the workflow from the planning to the finished task?
 - Is there a standardised design environment?
 Is it enforced?
 - Tell me about your design principles or vision.
+- How do you document your designs?

+# UX: Research
+- How do you instrument the product?
+- How do you validate one hyphotesis?
-- Do you have a designer documentation?
+- Do you have a dedicated team for research?
-- Do you have some higher level documentation?
+- How do you document the insights?
-- How do you measure your designs?
+- How do you approach research?
+- Do you prefer qualitative or quantitative research?

 # The Team